Jignesh Mevani: Rashtriya Dalit Adhikar Manch

 In order to extend their agitation for land rights to a national scale, UDALS had launched the Rashtriya Dalit Adhikar Manch (RDAM; State Dalit Rights Platform).
 Mevani along with several of his friends were the founders of the platform.
 During the course of the agitation, Mevani resigned from his membership with the Aam Aadmi Party stating that he intended to keep the protests "untainted by political affiliations".
 He was also involved in the efforts of UDALS to form an alliance with the large network of Julahas (weavers) composed primarily of Dalit converts to Islam, another targeted community in atrocities on the pretext of cow protection.
 The RDAM held an agitation in Rajkot on 31 August with the assistance of the Navsarjan Trust, raising calls to renew the agitations for the charter of demands through means such as rail roko (train obstruction) and gheraos (picketing) of government offices for the charter of demands.

 Mevani employed the threat of mass civil disobedience after the government's refusal to negotiate, the proposed rail roko agitation was planned to begin on 1 October, at the Maninagar railway station in Ahmedabad.
-In the meantime, Mevani began participated in events outside the state to raise support for the movement, bringing national media attention.
+In the meantime, Mevani began to participate in events outside the state to raise support for the movement, bringing national media attention.
 The protests in Gujarat had been largely ignored by the corporate media.
 In midst of the protests, Mevani was arrested in the evening of 16 September at the Ahmedabad airport on his return from an event at New Delhi and put under detention for the duration of Narendra Modi's visit to Gujarat on his birthday.
 He was detained for a second time on 19 September during the staging of a protest outside the District Collector's office in Ahmedabad and again released on 20 September.